communotey/Legal/User Agreement.md

 **1.3.1**	You may not use Communote to break the law, violate an individual's privacy, or infringe any person or entity’s intellectual property or any other proprietary rights.

-communote is for fun

-7 communote is intended to be a place for your entertainment.
+**1.3.2** Communote is intended to be a place for your entertainment.
 We are not responsible for any decisions you make based on something you read on communote.

-communote isn’t intended as a marketplace

-8 communote is not intended to be a marketplace for any goods or services.
-For this reason, any transactions you undertake are your responsibility alone, so be careful.
+**1.3.3** Communote is not intended to be a marketplace for any goods or services aside from the literary works on the site.
+For this reason, any transactions you undertake as a result of content on communote is your responsibility alone, so be careful.

-9 You may not use communote to conduct transactions for any illegal goods or services.
+**1.3.4** You may not use communote to conduct transactions for any illegal goods or services.

-your communote account
+###1.4 Account Rights

-10 To participate on communote, you must create an account.
+**1.4.1** To participate on communote, you must create an account.
 This either includes a username ("Your Account") and password or at least one of Facebook and Google login tokens.
-If you want to be able to reset your password, have us contact you, and other verified features, we will require an email address as well.
-Of course, you can also browse communote without logging in.
+To permit you to reset your password, have us contact you, and other verified features, we will require an email address as well (??Mandatory??).
+Alternatively, you can browse communote without logging in.

 11 You are solely responsible for the information associated with Your Account and anything that happens related to Your Account.